 This rule states that:

-You have 24 hours from when the end user’s message was sent from WhatsApp to reply to the message.
+- You have 24 hours from when the end user sent the message via WhatsApp to reply to that message.
 After that, you can’t reply.

 This means the following: